Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**

-* <strong>July 2021:</strong> Two papers accepted at [ICMI 2021](https://icmi.acm.org/2021/) : "HEMVIP: Human Evaluation of Multiple Videos in Parallel" and "To Rate or Not To Rate: Investigating Evaluation Methods for Generated Co-Speech Gestures".
+* <strong>July 2021:</strong> Two papers accepted at [ICMI 2021](https://icmi.acm.org/2021/) : [HEMVIP: Human Evaluation of Multiple Videos in Parallel](https://arxiv.org/abs/2101.11898) and [To Rate or Not To Rate: Investigating Evaluation Methods for Generated Co-Speech Gestures](https://arxiv.org/abs/2108.05709).

 * <strong>June 2021:</strong> Our paper [Speech2Properties2Gestures: Gesture-Property Prediction as a Tool for Generating Representational Gestures from Speech](https://arxiv.org/abs/2106.14736) was accepted to [IVA 2021](https://sites.google.com/view/iva2021/).
 * <strong>Mar 2021:</strong> Our GENEA (Generation and Evaluation of Non-verbal Behavior for Embodied Agents) Workshop 2021 has been accepted as an official workshop at ICMI 2021.
 [Call for papers](https://genea-workshop.github.io/2021/#call-for-papers) is out!